 - 1. Load the latest Targets metadata file from the Director. - 2.
 Find the Targets metadata associated with this ECU identifier. - 3.
-Check that the hardware identifier in the metadata matches the ECUs hardware identifier. - 4.
+Check that the hardware identifier in the metadata matches the ECU's hardware identifier. - 4.
 Check that the image filename is valid for this ECU.
 This MAY be a comparison against a wildcard path, which restricts the ECUs to which a delegation will apply. - 5.
 Check that the release counter of the image in the previous metadata, if it exists, is less than or equal to the release counter in the latest metadata. - 6.
-If the image is encrypted, decrypt the image with a decryption key to be chosen as follows: - o If the ECU key is a symmetric key, the ECU SHALL use the ECU key for image decryption. - If the ECU key is asymmetric, the ECU SHALL check the Targets metadata for an encrypted symmetric key.
-If such a key is found, the ECU SHALL decrypt the symmetric key using its ECU key, and use the decrypted symmetric key for image decryption. - If the ECU key is asymmetric and there is no symmetric key in the target metadata, the ECU SHALL use its ECU key for image decryption. - 7.
-Check that the hash of the image matches the hash in the metadata.
+If the image is encrypted, decrypt the image with a decryption key to be chosen as follows: - If the ECU key is a symmetric key, the ECU SHALL use the ECU key for image decryption. - If the ECU key is asymmetric, the ECU SHALL check the Targets metadata for an encrypted symmetric key.
+If such a key is found, the ECU SHALL decrypt the symmetric key using its ECU key, and use the decrypted symmetric key for image decryption. - If the ECU key is asymmetric and there is no symmetric key in the Targets metadata, the ECU SHALL use its ECU key for image decryption. - 7.
+Check that all hashes listed in the metadata match the corresponding hashes of the image.